ragnar1002/smartLight/Documentation.md

 # SmartLight Application

-SmartLight is a simple application developed for the IOT exam.
+SmartLight is an application developed for the IOT exam.

 ## 1. Introduction
 It is an environment deployed in a house consisting of one device per each room, plus a special device in charge of acting as a border router.